Call 1-800-264-4274 to report an ATM/Debit Card lost or

 downloading a game, widget or any app to make sure the app

 developer has a good reputation.
 Download updates regularly as

 these may include "fixes" to security flaws.

-· Don't Follow
+· Don't Follow Links.

-Links.
-Use typical online security precautions, the
+Use typical online security precautions, the same as you

-obtain information.
-Spoofing involves the creation of
+information.
+Spoofing involves the creation of a fake

-to a "spoofed" site that will steal your login credentials or other
+"spoofed" site that will steal your login credentials or other

 personal information.
 Always navigate to a site directly via your